ckan/ckanapi/README.md

 ```

-### Bulk operations
+### Bulk Dumping and Loading Operations

-Datasets, groups and organizations may be dumped to
+Datasets, groups, organizations, users and related items may be dumped to
 [JSON lines](http://jsonlines.org)
 text files and created or updated from JSON lines text files.